 Mission secretariat – to ensure the relevance of the activities within the Mission

 The Mission Implementation platform– the project funded under this topic should support and closely cooperate with the Mission Implementation Platform, to avoid duplication and streamline the communication to regions and local authorities.
+The collaboration should be formalized through a Memorandum of Understanding to be concluded as soon as possible after the projects' starting date.

 The National Hubs– to enhance the dissemination of information and make sure that this dissemination is tailored to the national context.